Upton's slam helps Tigers avert sweep; win 8-3 over BoSox

 ''From the time it left the bat I was saying, 'Pesky Pole!
 Pesky Pole,'' Ausmas said after Upton's grand slam hit off the right-field foul pole, helping the Tigers avert a sweep with an 8-3 victory over the Boston Red Sox on Sunday night.

-Nicholas Castellanos added a two-run homer for the Detroit, which halted a three-game losing streak in a contest that lasted 4 hours, 6 minutes.
+Nicholas Castellanos added a two-run homer for Detroit, which halted a three-game losing streak in a contest that lasted 4 hours, 6 minutes.

 ''I thought I hit it hard enough that it would run out of time to curve.
 It ended up being the case,'' Upton said. ''Take them how you can get them.''